etianen/logot/docs/usage-unittest.rst

 .. currentmodule:: logot

-:mod:`logot` provides :class:`logot.unittest.LogotTestCase` for easy integration with :mod:`unittest`.
+:mod:`logot` includes :class:`logot.unittest.LogotTestCase` for easy integration with :mod:`unittest`.

 The :attr:`logot <logot.unittest.LogotTestCase.logot>` attribute automatically :doc:`captures logs </log-capturing>`
 during tests and can be used to make log assertions: